hamburgcodingschool/testing-workshop-2021/homework/README.md

-homework folder is used to share homework files, preferebly in MD format

-You can delete this file.
+No homework for this workshop :-)